Alxich/unilib/README.md

 ## Project Status

 While Unilib is operational and functional, it's important to note that it's an ongoing project.
 As such, you might encounter some areas that need refining or unimplemented ideas.
-The project is currently at the "yearly_release" stage.
+The project is currently at the "early_release" stage.

 Feel free to explore the codebase.
 I've added comments throughout the code for your understanding.
 While ChatGPT assisted with some comments, they still provide valuable insights.